georgeakafity/Risk-factor-of-Cardiovascular-Diseases-/README.md

 # Risk factor of Cardiovascular Diseases
 Cardiovascular diseases continue to challenge global health sustainability.
-This data exercise looks to contribute to that.
+This exercise looks to contribute to generate evidence for policy actions.